cloud-gov/cg-site/_docs/services/cloud-gov-service-account.md

 ### Not for human consumption

-Don't use service account credentials to manually log into cloud.gov as a human. cloud.gov has no technical mechanism to prevent you from doing this, because there's no way to distinguish a human from an automated script at login.
-Typically, your agency and system security compliance requirements require people to only log in using their own accounts (agency single sign-on accounts or cloud.gov accounts with multi-factor authentication).
+Don't use service account credentials to manually log into Cloud.gov as a human.
+Cloud.gov has no technical mechanism to prevent you from doing this, because there's no way to distinguish a human from an automated script at login.
+Typically, your agency and system security compliance requirements require people to only log in using their own accounts (agency single sign-on accounts or Cloud.gov accounts with multi-factor authentication).

 ### The broker in GitHub